spbrien/csv-to-json/README.md

 ```

 Response from running an action will add new revisions to the list of `_all_revisions`.
 Each revision shows which actions have been run to produce that version of the data.
 These are listed in `_processed`.

+## TODO

+* Document deployment process
+* Error checking, tests, and bugs
+* Package project into stand-alone library with cli, init script, and scaffolding
+* Add a plugins system so that new action functions can be created easily